vasu8480/tavant_learnings/Windows/domain_controller_setup.md

 2. Select **Internet Protocol Version 4 (TCP/IPv4)** and click **Properties**.
 3. Under **Use the following DNS server addresses**, enter the IP address of the domain controller (Woker IP).
 4. Click **OK** to save the changes.
+5. Try Joining Domain
+On Master EC2:

+Go to System Properties > Domain > Join a Domain

+Enter the domain name (e.g., corp.local, not IP)

+Use the Domain Admin credentials from Worker EC2

 ---